There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 What To Do To Make The Best B2C Marketing Funnel?

 As we have mentioned earlier, in the B2C sector, customers often engage in impulse buying.
-So, you should get them excited about the product or service that you are offering.
-Media interviews, viral posts on social media, paid search, and PR publications all work great in this regard.
+So, it would be best if you got them excited about your product or service.
+Media interviews, viral posts on social media, paid search, and PR publications work great.
 The marketer’s job is to get the leads excited about the product!

 In the middle stage, you need to educate the leads about the product so that they feel confident investing in it.
 SEO marketing, online reviews, and remarketing campaigns seem to work great at this stage.